 Afternoon: Baixa and Chiado neighbourhoods

 From Alfama, head downhill (your legs will thank you) to the Baixa district.
 This is Lisbon’s downtown, rebuilt in a grid pattern after the devastating 1755 earthquake.
-Stroll down Rua Augusta, the main pedestrian thoroughfare, and soak in the bustling atmosphere.
+Stroll down Rua Augusta, the main pedestrian thoroughfare, and soak in the atmosphere.

 At the end of Rua Augusta, you’ll hit Praça do Comércio, a grand square opening onto the Tagus River.
 It’s a great spot for a quick breather and some people-watching.

 Chiado is Lisbon’s elegant shopping district, full of boutiques, bookshops, and cafes.
 It’s the perfect place to grab a late lunch – and don’t you dare leave without trying a pastel de nata!
-These heavenly custard tarts are a Lisbon institution.
+These delicious custard tarts are a Lisbon institution.

 Evening: Sunset at Miradouro de Santa Catarina and dinner in Bairro Alto